cats256/FocusBlock/README.md

 ### Ideas to implement

+- Make chrome.storage.local.get(["key"]) specific to each function to improve performance

 - Restrict Focus/Break minutes time select to two digits only

 - Allow importing / exporting data